ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/07-Adding_Ions.md

 ## Adding Ions to Mimic the Macroscopic Salt Concentration
-To mimic the macroscopic salt concentration in the environment being studied we will need to add more cation/anion pairs to a simulation system.
+To mimic the macroscopic salt concentration in the environment being studied we will need to add more cation/anion pairs to the simulation system.
 The number of ion pairs can be estimated using the formula:

 $N_{Ions}=0.0187\cdot[Molarity]\cdot{N_{WaterMol}}$